Interview: On Poetry & Memoir with Sandra Beasley No. 24

 There have been times over my career when I was having difficulty placing poems.
 One thing that has happened in the last couple of generations is poetry has become more time-bound in terms of what’s trendy and new.
 Not so much in terms of form but subject matter, and I’ve never been trendy.
 But, on the other hand, when Eckman stopped, he had been here at BGSU for a very long time: teaching, and doing the same thing.
 My life has been so erratic and disruptive in terms of place, what I’ve been doing, and where I’ve gone.
 I keep making discoveries.
 When I first moved to Maine that was a big door opening for me poetically.
 When I first started traveling to Micronesia, oh my God, it was a whole new universe on every level: culturally, sensually, the smells, the sounds, the colors.
 It all just kind of exploded.

 I think part of the reason, oddly enough, that I’ve been able to keep at it is not so much that I’m well-known enough or anything because that’s not true.
 It’s just that I keep finding doors opening, doors of experience.
 I graduated in 1972.
 It was another two years before I felt like I had found my voice, which is what Fred Eckman kept saying, “You gotta find your own voice.
 You have to chart your own path.”
 I had lots of influences that were drawn into my writing.
-Because of Randall Jarrell’s writing Poetry and the Age, I started writing in voice, doing poems in another persona.
+Because of Randall Jarrell’s writing The Lost World, I started writing in voice, doing poems in another persona.
 Because of the things that Fred Eckman opened to us as MFA students; he introduced us to so many things: French poetry, surrealist poetry, imagist poetry, and poetry from different regions.
 Eckman never expected us to write the way that he did.

 Even Robert Creeley who most people associate with these straight-line, jazz-influenced poems and rhythms.
 When I met up with Creeley in Cleveland in 1983, he was doing a week’s residency at Cleveland State University.
 Eckman must’ve talked to him and told Creeley to call me because I was in Cleveland.
 Creeley called me at my parent’s house and invited me out to dinner.
 He’d just come back from a State Department tour of Korea.
 You’d think being in an Asian country, his writing would get even more condensed but no. He said, “It opened up the need to start writing in longer lines, longer rhythms, more prosaic stuff.”
 And his later work was like that.
 Have you ever seen the movie Raider of the Lost Ark?
 Harrison Ford stars in it.
 There’s a line where he’s all beat up.
 His love interest, Marion, is trying to clean up his wounds.
 She wanted to find a place to kiss him where it didn’t hurt.
 She said, “You’re not the man I knew 10 years ago,” and he said, “It’s not the years, Marion, it’s the mileage.”